divenyijanos/eltecon-ds/README.md

 # Evaluation

 The final grade consists of two parts: weekly homeworks (50%) and the final project (50%).
 The students work on the tasks in pairs.
-The homeworks aim to help the final project, and each homework is going to be presented by some pairs at the beginning of the sessions.
-The final project is to be presented in a separate session, held on the 16th of December.
+The homeworks aim to help the final project.
+The final project is to be presented in a separate session, held on the 15th of December.
+For more detail about the final project see its own description.

 # Useful materials